 Accuracy relates to the difference between your measurement and the "true" value.
-It helps to assume you have perfect repeatability when thinking about what accuracy is.

 Precision relates to how repeatable your measurements are.
 It's possible to be very precise, but not very accurate.
 It's also possible for a group of measurements taken together to be quite accurate, but not very precise.